taeruh/pauli_tracker/python_lib/docs/index.rst

    # transform the whole opaque type into a standard Python type
    print(tracker.into_py_dict_recursive())

-For more examples of how the Pauli tracking works, please take a look at `Rust example code`_ (although not everything is exposed in this wrapper (yet), but it should still give a good idea about how things work).
+For more examples of how the Pauli tracking works, please take a look at the `Rust example code`_ (although not everything is exposed in this wrapper (yet)), which contains more extensive examples (including examples with the :obj:`~pauli_tracker.frames.map.Frames` tracker).

 Caution
 -------